Boom, Boom, Boom, Boom!!: Usage in the media

 In November 1999, "Boom, Boom, Boom, Boom!!" was used in an advert in Japan for Nissan for their Wingroad 5-door estate.
 In 2001, British furniture retailer DFS used the song to front a promotion campaign and their sales increased by ten per cent.
 Lisa Vaas from eWeek reported that an internet viral game containing malware had been used to gain remote control of computers; once in control, the attackers would "torture" their victims by playing Boom, Boom, Boom, Boom.
 In 2012, US recording artist Rye Rye sampled the song in the chorus to her single "Boom Boom".
 It was also used during the credits of the last editions of the Jeux sans frontières in 1999.
+Beginning in 2022, the song was adapted into a chant by supporters of English football club Crystal Palace, with the lyrics "Boom, Boom, Boom, Boom / Mateta's in the room / There ain't no striker better / Than Jean-Philippe Mateta".

 Live performances

 On 28 July 2000, Vengaboys performed the song twice at the Stadium Merdeka in Malaysia.